ossia/score-docs/docs/in-depth/embedded.md

 ## Running on the Raspberry Pi

-There are pre-made builds for Raspberry Pi 3 and 4 accessible on [Github Actions](https://github.com/ossia/score/actions).
+Raspberry Pi 3 and 4 pre-made builds are accessible on [Github Actions](https://github.com/ossia/score/actions).

 Pi Zero, 1, 2 can technically work but no builds are currently being made for them.